bhoward/focsipedia2/docs/fp/state.md

 ---
 id: state
-title: State Machines in Java and ReasonML
+title: State Machines in Java and Scala
 ---

 There are many ways to implement the state machine concept in code.
 The essence is that